pinhead-tf2/pinbot/README.md

 Please note that this bot is not finished and is still a thing I'm working on as I learn the ropes of Python.
 Some things like writing logModmail to the .txt logs do not work at the moment.
 Please bare with me as I progress.

+Credit to the ASCII headers goes to https://patorjk.com/software/taag

 AND PAY ATTENTION TO THE CODE COMMENTS IN PINBOT.PY, THAT IS TELLING YOU EVERYTHING YOU NEED TO KNOW ABOUT CUSTOMIZING THE BOT FOR YOUR SERVER.